-Contact Anna Norris at 269-782-1254 or anorris@swmich.edu or contact Tom Beaven at 269-782-1253 or tbeaven@swmich.edu.
+Contact Tom Beaven at 269-782-1253 or tbeaven@swmich.edu.

 To earn this degree, students must have an overall GPA of 2.0 or higher, complete a minimum of 60 credit hours, and fulfill the course requirements of the program listed below.
-Students, working closely with their advisor, are permitted to substitute the courses in the General Education and MTA Courses section below according to the guidelines on page 33 of this catalog.
-Each general education course, prerequisite course, internship/practicum, and capstone course must be completed with a final grade of "C" or better.
+Students, working closely with their advisor, are permitted to substitute the courses in the General Education and MTA Courses section below according to the guidelines on page 36 of this catalog.
+Each general education course, prerequisite course, internship/practicum, and capstone course must be completed with a final grade of C or better.